 Having collected some information data, we are now going to try black-box attacks against alice.
 That means we are not assuming any knowledge about the code itself.
-Since this application is programmed in PHP this is a reasonable assumption; PHP code is server-side code and thus never delivered to the user's machine.
+Since Alice's web page is programmed in PHP this is a reasonable assumption; PHP code is server-side code and thus never delivered to the client's machine.